quandify/ha-quandify/README.md

     - In the "Repository" field, paste this URL: `https://github.com/quandify/ha-quandify`
     - In the "Category" dropdown, select **"Integration"**.
     - Click **"Add"**.
-    - You can now search for "Quandify" in the main HACS integration list and click **"Download"**.
+    - Select Quandify in the main HACS integration list
+    - Choose version from the drop-down list
+    - Click **"Download"**

 2.  **Restart Home Assistant:**

     After downloading, you must restart Home Assistant for the integration to be loaded.

 ## Configuration

 Once installed, the integration can be configured through the Home Assistant UI.